NimbleUser/apex-style-guide/index.md

 #### 4.8.4 Annotations

-Annotations applying to a class, method or constructor appear immediately after the documentation block, and on a line of its own.
+[Annotations](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation.htm) applying to a class, method or constructor appear immediately after the documentation block, and on a line of its own.
 These line breaks do not constitute line-wrapping (Section 4.5, Line-wrapping, so the indentation level is not increased.
 Example:

+    @deprecated
     @testVisible
     private String getNameIfPresent() { ... }

+Exception: A single parameterless annotation may instead appear together with the first line of the signature, for example:

+    @testSetup static void methodName() {

+    }

 #### 4.8.5 Comments